Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Introduction

-A natural question to ask in front of these two definitions is to understand how these two invariants are related.
+A natural question to ask upon reading these two definitions is to understand how these two invariants are related.
 An algebraic geometer would rightfully expect them to be related by a Riemann--Roch theorem.
 Due to the highly sophisticated geometry of the moduli spaces of stable maps, such formula is not easy to obtain.
 In 2014, A. Givental and V. Tonita \cite{Giv_Ton_qk_HRR} found a general result saying that genus zero $K$-theoretical Gromov--Witten invariants can be expressed with genus zero cohomological Gromov--Witten invariants (this result has been extended to all genera in \cite{Giv_PermEquiv_IX}).
-However this formula is very technical and therefore has not seen many applications.
-One of its consequence has been that a key power series expressed with $K$-theoretical Gromov--Witten invariants, called Givental's $K$-theoretical $J$-function, satisfies $q$-difference equations (\cite{Giv_Ton_qk_HRR}, Section 9, Theorem, see also \cite{Iri_Mil_Ton_qk}, Proposition 2.12), like it had been verified on some examples, e.g. in \cite{Giv_Lee_qk}, Theorem 2.
+However, this formula is very technical and therefore has not seen many applications.
+One of its known consequences has been that a key power series expressed with $K$-theoretical Gromov--Witten invariants, called Givental's $K$-theoretical $J$-function, satisfies a system $q$-difference equations (\cite{Giv_Ton_qk_HRR}, Section 9, Theorem, see also \cite{Iri_Mil_Ton_qk}, Proposition 2.12), like it had been verified on some examples, e.g. in \cite{Giv_Lee_qk}, Theorem 2.

+\begin{remark*} Another approach to obtain a comparison between cohomological and $K$-theoretical Gromov--Witten invariants using derived algebratic geometry has been initiated by A. A. Khan, see \cite{khan_derived_rr}. \end{remark*}